Möngke Khan: Conquest of the Middle East

-When Möngke called a kurultai to prepare the next conquest in 1252/53, the Sultanate of Rum and the Lu'lu'id dynasty of Mosul were subject to the Mongol Empire.
+When Möngke called a kurultai to prepare the next conquest in 1252–1253, the Sultanate of Rum and the Lu'lu'id dynasty of Mosul were subject to the Mongol Empire.
 The Ayyubid ruler of Mayyafariqin, Malik Kamil, and his cousin in Aleppo and future Sultan, Malik Nasir Yusuf, sent envoys to Möngke Khan, who imposed darughachis (overseers) and a census on the Diyarbakır area.

 Möngke followed the schemes of his predecessor against the Nizari Ismailis (Assassins).
 Möngke's decision to launch a campaign against Nizari castles followed anti-Nizari urges by Sunnis in the Mongol court, new anti-Nizari complaints (including Shams-ud-Din, the chief judge of Qazvin), and warnings from local Mongol commanders in Persia.
 In 1252, Möngke entrusted the mission of conquering the rest of Western Asia to his brother Hülegü, with the highest priority being the conquest of the Nizari state and the Abbasid Caliphate.
-In 1253, William of Rubruck, a Flemish priest sent on a mission to Karakorum in Mongolia, was struck by the security precautions there, reportedly in response to the more than forty assassins who had been sent by Imam Ala al-Din Muhammad there to assassinate Möngke; it is possible that the assassination attempt was merely rumored.
+In 1253, William of Rubruck went on a mission to Karakorum in Mongolia, was struck by the security precautions there, reportedly in response to the more than forty assassins who had been sent by Imam Ala al-Din Muhammad there to assassinate Möngke; it is possible that the assassination attempt was merely rumored.

 Möngke ordered the Jochid and Chagataid families to join Hulagu's expedition to Iran and strengthened the army with 1,000 siege engineers from China.
 Möngke's armies, led by his brother Hulagu, launched an attack on the Ismailis in Iran, crushing the last major resistance there by the end of 1256.
 The Hashashin Imam Rukn ad-Din requested permission to travel to Karakorum to meet with the Great Khan Möngke himself.
 Hulagu sent him on the long journey to Mongolia, but once the Imam arrived there, Möngke criticized his action and dismissed him.
 Rukn ad-Din was killed in uncertain circumstances.

 For the Abbasids, envoys from Baghdad attended the coronation of Möngke in 1251 to come to terms with the Mongols.
-However, Möngke told Hulagu that if the Caliph Al-Musta'sim refused to meet him in person, then Hulagu was to destroy Baghdad.
+However, Möngke told Hulagu that if the caliph Al-Musta'sim refused to meet him in person, then Hulagu was to destroy Baghdad.
 Hulagu then advanced on Iraq, taking the capital at Baghdad in 1258.
 Hulagu sent Möngke some of his war booty with the news of his conquest of Baghdad.
 Möngke dispatched a Chinese messenger to congratulate him for his victory.
 Outraged by the attack on the caliphate, Malik Kamil revolted, killing his Mongol overseer.
 Hulagu's son Yoshumut invested Mayyafariqin and executed Malik Kamil.
 From there they moved into Syria in 1259, took Damascus and Aleppo, and reached the shores of the Mediterranean.
 Fearing the Mongol advance, the Ayyubid Sultan Malik Nasir Yusuf refused to see Hulagu and fled.
 However, the Mongols captured him at Gaza.